Madame X (1966 film): Production

+Development

-Producer Ross Hunter, who had enjoyed great success remaking projects, had long been interested in bringing the Bisson play to the screen, but MGM, which had produced film adaptations in 1929 and 1937, owned the rights.
+Producer Ross Hunter, who had enjoyed great success remaking projects, had long been interested in bringing the Bisson play to the screen, but Metro-Goldwyn-Mayer (MGM), which had produced film adaptations in 1929 and 1937, owned the rights.
 After reading the play again at a bookstore, Hunter became enthusiastic again.
 "I knew that if I kept the trial scene and brought the rest up to date I'd have something," he said.
+Turner herself bought the rights to the film from MGM, and entered a co-production deal with Hunter.

 Hunter announced the film in May 1962 as part of a slate of six projects, also including The Thrill of It All, The Chalk Garden, If a Man Answers, a new Tammy film and a remake of The Dark Angel.
 The script was written by Jean Holloway, who had written for Hunter in radio, despite the fact that the play had been enacted many times before.
 "You really have to tell a whole new story," said Holloway.

+In October 1962, Hunter said that he hoped that Douglas Sirk would direct, but Sirk declined due to his ailing health.
+Instead, television director David Lowell Rich was hired to direct the film.

+Casting

-Lana Turner, who had made Imitation of Life and Portrait in Black for Hunter, was enlisted as the film's star from the beginning.
-In October 1962, Hunter said that he hoped that Douglas Sirk would direct.
+Lana Turner, who had previously made Imitation of Life and Portrait in Black for Hunter, was enlisted as the film's star from the beginning.
 "Tearjerkers are more difficult to make than any other type of movie," said Hunter.
 "Critics would seem to categorize them and look down on them; it is word of mouth that is their best press agent.
 It's all very sad in a way; maybe this is why we're not building great woman stars for audiences today.
 Audiences need to let their emotions out."

 Hunter signed a seven-year contract with Universal in November 1964, with Madame X among the leading projects.
-In February 1965, Keir Dullea was announced.
+In February 1965, Keir Dullea's casting was announced.
 Gig Young was offered the older male lead but asked for too much money, so Hunter hired John Forsythe.
+The role of Estelle Anderson, Holly's mother-in-law, was originally offered to Madeleine Carroll, though Constance Bennett was ultimately cast in the part.

 Hunter said he knew that he needed "the one scene the public would remember", the trial scene.
 He modernized the play and introduced new characters.
 "Now we have a mother and child relationship that should be seen by parents and children alike," said Hunter.
 "And I believe that for the first time since The Bad and the Beautiful, Lana is giving a really great performance."

-Shooting

-Filming started in March 1965.
-The film was a co-production between Universal and Turner's company, Eltee.

-In May, Hedda Hopper reported that Turner was treating Hunter "like a dog" and was "nothing but trouble" on the set.